 2 Beds – Light-filled expansive lateral living starting from approximately £986,500

-3 Beds – Dual and triple aspect upper loft design with unparalleled views starting from approximately £2million
+3 Beds – Dual and triple aspect loft design with unparalleled views starting from approximately £2million